nymea/nymea-networkmanager/README.md

     $ sudo LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$(pwd)/libnymea-networkmanager/ ./nymea-networkmanager/nymea-networkmanager

+## Building the debian package
+In order to build a debian package you can do following:

+    $ sudo apt install debhelper dh-systemd
+    $ dpkg-buildpackage -us -uc -tc

 # Config file

 nymea-networkmanager will search for a config file in the following locations (in this order):